 There are a wide variety of models for Inflation [9, 10] and one can compute observables for each of them.
 However, one can adopt a more general (model-independent) approach by constructing an Effective Field Theory of Inflation (EFToI) [11-13] consistent with symmetries.
 This allows us to go beyond the minimally coupled canonical single field slow-roll inflation [14].
 In this paper, we consider higher derivative operators which contribute to the mixed three-point correlation functions (i.e. $\langle \zeta \zeta \gamma \rangle$, $\langle \gamma \gamma \zeta \rangle$, which we compute using the in-in formalism).
-It is important that the EFT respects soft limits [14-17] provided that we do not violate any of the assumptions implicit in their derivations.
+It is important that the EFT respects soft limits [14-16] provided that we do not violate any of the assumptions implicit in their derivations.
 We clearly state under what assumptions these theorems are expected to hold and explicitly check (for mixed correlators) that they are satisfied for operators that modify both scalar as well as tensor power spectra.
 This provides important consistency checks for our calculations.

 It is also interesting to bootstrap these correlators from a pure boundary perspective without referring to the bulk evolution.
-This approach has a lot of advantages, for instance, it was shown in [18, 19] that using certain field redefinitions (that vanish at the boundary) some operators can be removed from the EFT without affecting the late-time correlators.
+This approach has a lot of advantages, for instance, it was shown in [17, 18] that using certain field redefinitions (that vanish at the boundary) some operators can be removed from the EFT without affecting the late-time correlators.
 This redundancy, by construction, is not present once we have a purely boundary perspective and therefore can potentially lead to a lot of simplifications.
-There is a large amount of literature on both the conformal/pure de-sitter bootstrap [20-23] as well as the "bootstess bootstrap" approach, the latter being more recent [24-27].
-The boostless bootstrap program focuses on properties such as the analytical structure of the correlators, soft limits etc. The analytical structure of correlators on its own gives a lot of information such as the initial state [28-30] and the flat space amplitude [16, 22] corresponding to the interaction.
-This technique has had considerable success for pure graviton correlators (sometimes in conjunction with tools like spinor helicity formalism and results related to parity and the cosmological optical theorem [25, 31, 32]).
-In this paper, we follow the rules entailed in [24] to bootstrap three-point mixed correlators arising from operators in our EFToI that do not modify power spectra, and check to what extent the Boostless Bootstrap works.
+There is a large amount of literature on both the conformal/pure de-sitter bootstrap [19-22] as well as the "bootstess bootstrap" approach, the latter being more recent [23-25].
+The boostless bootstrap program focuses on properties such as the analytical structure of the correlators, soft limits etc. The analytical structure of correlators on its own gives a lot of information such as the initial state [26-28] and the flat space amplitude [16, 21] corresponding to the interaction.
+This technique has had considerable success for pure graviton correlators (sometimes in conjunction with tools like spinor helicity formalism and results related to parity and the cosmological optical theorem [24, 29, 30]).
+In this paper, we follow the rules entailed in [23] to bootstrap three-point mixed correlators arising from operators in our EFToI that do not modify power spectra, and check to what extent the Boostless Bootstrap works.
 In doing so, we separately consider local and non-local interactions.

-Finally, we give a prescription for obtaining the correlators for states that are Bogolyubov tranformations (BT) of Bunch-Davies (BD) vacuum.
-As an example, we calculate the correlators for α - vacua (which is the most general family of vacuum states consistent with de Sitter isometries [33]) from the answers for BD vacuum.
-This offers significant computational benefit since one does not have to repeat the cumbersome in-in calculation for BT states.
+Finally, we give a prescription for obtaining the correlators for α - vacua (which is the most general family of vacuum states consistent with de Sitter isometries [31]) once we have the answers for the Bunch Davies (BD) vacuum.
+This offers significant computational benefit since one does not have to repeat the cumbersome in-in calculation for α - vacua.